Home Chemistry Element Metals

 Hardness of Metal

-Most commonly, a metal is hard in nature and the hardness varies from metal to metal.
-All the metals except mercury exist in solid at room temperature.
-Some alkali metals like lithium, sodium, and potassium are very soft and they can be easily cut by a knife.
+All the metals except mercury exist as solid in room temperature.
+However, alkali metals (lithium, sodium, and potassium) are very soft and they can be easily cut with a knife.

 Ductility of Metals